 2019-20 Kindergarteners online.
 Please click the following link:

-Please click the following link to open enroll for the 2019-2020 school year: (Acceptance is not guaranteed)
+Please click the following link for the volunteer application:

 THE MONFORT WAY

 “The Monfort Elementary School staff believes and values academic excellence achieved through teamwork, accountability, consistent structure, acceptance, and integrity with a commitment to high expectations for all.”

 “Teachers support each student’s ownership of learning by allowing students to develop their ability to reflect on their learning, develop their own learning path, understand their learning progression, and set goals.”

 We believe that the following characteristics are crucial to a healthy culture and climate at Monfort Elementary: